 The Employee Personality Profile or EPP is used for gauging a candidate’s personality for any position, on the basis of how well they interact with various elements of the workplace ( colleagues, clients, management etc) as well as their work style.
 The test is essentially an inventory that measures twelve personality traits of the candidates which are Assertiveness, Achievement, Competitiveness, Conscientiousness, Self-Confidence, Managerial, Extroversion, Motivation, Cooperativeness, Openness, Stress Tolerance, and Patience.
 It takes 15 minutes to complete the test, which consists of 140 items.
 The EPP test results have been compared with the 16 Personality Factor Questionnaire proving its construct validity.

-The DISC assessment is a tool that is used to analyze behavior on the basis of a theory proposed by William Moulton Marston.
-Walter Clarke took this theory and developed the first DISC assessment which identifies four different behavior traits namely dominance (D), inducement (I), submission (S) and compliance (C).
+The DISC assessment is a tool that is used to analyze behaviour on the basis of a theory proposed by William Moulton Marston.
+Walter Clarke took this theory and developed the first DISC assessment which identifies four different behaviour traits namely dominance (D), inducement (I), submission (S) and compliance (C).
 The results generated by this personality test help to better understand the temperament and interpersonal relations of the candidates.
-The test scores participants in all the behavior categories which provide the recruiters with a comprehensive profile of the same.
+The test scores participants in all the behaviour categories which provide the recruiters with a comprehensive profile of the same.
 DISC assessments provide outcomes which maker hiring efforts more foolproof and beneficial in the long run.

 Sixteen Personality Factor Questionnaire

 The Sixteen Personality Factor or 16PF is a personality inventory developed by Raymond B Cattell.
 Supported by intensive empirical research this test identifies 16 normal ranged personalities used commonly by companies as well as academicians.
 With personalities ranging from warmth to sensitivity, the test consists of around 170 questions that gauge the candidate’s potential in a professional set up.
 The test contains situational questions that examine candidates on their ability to make decisions in the workplace.